coredps/encore-ctf/justin's_reddit_pass/README.md

 # <MISC> Justin's reddit password
-Justing has been acting weird on internet.
+Justin has been acting weird on internet.
 It is your job to find out his password and report it. \
 flag format: enc0re{password}

 ## Flag